-Across our 2017/18 season, we’ve selected concerts which secondary school groups can attend for free.
+Across our 2018/19 season, we’ve selected concerts from our main season which secondary school groups can attend for free.
 Where possible, concerts will be supported by educational sessions on the day to improve the learning experience, such as Q&As and backstage visits with our musicians, conductors or guest artists.

-Free Concert Club tickets available for the following:
+Free Concert Club tickets are available for the following concerts:

 Please note: ticket allocations are limited and offered on a first-come, first-served basis.

 Secondary School Concerts